 A befriending scheme for children in care has seen its 50th match where volunteers give up their time to create bond with a young person.

-The council would like to grow the scheme further over the next two years, so that even more young people in care can benefit.
-Male volunteers are currently under-represented and the scheme is looking to recruit more positive male role models, although all applicants are welcome.
+Male volunteers are currently under-represented and the scheme is looking to recruit more positive male role models.

 If anyone would like to know more about the scheme and how they volunteer to support a young person living in care, they should contact:

 Anthony Andrews, Independent Visitor Scheme Support Worker, on 01225 713961 or 07423 680983 or email: firstname.lastname@example.org.

 More information can also be found at www.wiltshire.gov.uk/children-young-people-independent-visitor-scheme